civican/legisinfo/42-1/bills/C-25/bill_text.md

   **(1)** The directors of a prescribed corporation shall place before the shareholders, at every annual meeting, the prescribed information respecting diversity among the directors and among the **members of senior management** as defined by regulation.

-  **(2)** The corporation shall send the information referred to in subsection (1), along with the notice referred to in subsection 135(1), to each shareholder, except to a shareholder who has informed the corporation in writing that they do not want to receive that information.
-The corporation shall concurrently send the information to the Director.
+  **(2)** The corporation shall provide the information referred to in subsection (1) to each shareholder, except to a shareholder who has informed the corporation in writing that they do not want to receive that information, by sending the information along with the notice referred to in subsection 135(1) or by making the information available along with a proxy circular referred to in subsection 150(1).

+  **(3)** The corporation shall concurrently send the information referred to in subsection (1) to the Director.

 ### Section 25